-In early 2009, in conjunction with planning for our leadership transition, our board decided to increase the individual incentive target for the CEO to 115% of base salary, beginning in 2009.
-In making this determination, the MDCC reviewed comparator company data and concluded that the aggregate cash compensation proposed for Mr. Emmens-base salary plus target bonus-was on the upper end of but within the appropriate range, and that this was desirable and necessary to recruit Mr. Emmens.
-At the same time, the MDCC reviewed Dr. Boger's individual incentive target for 2009, during his expected service period ending May 23.
-The board determined that it would be appropriate to set Dr. Boger's incentive target to the midpoint of the range for comparator company CEOs, which is 100% of his base salary.
-Accordingly, for 2009, the target bonuses are:
+In early 2009, in conjunction with planning for our leadership transition, our board decided to increase the individual incentive target for the CEO to 115% of base salary.
+The MDCC, in making this recommendation to the board, reviewed comparator company data and concluded that the aggregate cash compensation proposed for Mr. Emmens-base salary plus target bonus-was on the upper end of but within the appropriate range, and that this was desirable and necessary to recruit Mr. Emmens.
+At the same time, the MDCC set Dr. Boger's incentive target for 2009 to the midpoint of the range for comparator company CEOs (similar to Dr. Boger's base salary as discussed above), which is 100% of base salary.
+Because Dr. Boger's employment terminated in May 2009, he was not eligible for and did not receive a bonus on account of 2009 performance, although his target bonus was factored into calculations of payments under his transition agreement.
+Accordingly, for 2009, the target bonuses were:

-Individual Incentive Target (expressed as a percentage of base salary)
+Individual Incentive Target (expressed as a percentage of base salary) Chief Executive Officer 115% Executive Vice President 40% Senior Vice President and Member of Executive Team 35%

-Mr. Emmens 115%

-Dr. Boger 100%

-Executive Vice President 40%

-Senior Vice President and Member of Executive Team 35%

-We expect that the MDCC will review available data about comparator company compensation during 2009 once it becomes available, and that this analysis could lead to recommended further adjustments to the 2009 individual incentive targets.
+We expect that the MDCC will review available data about comparator company compensation during 2010 once it becomes available, and that this analysis could lead to recommended further adjustments to the 2010 individual incentive targets.